Chrishnguyen20/-SYSC-3303-Project-Group-5/src/README.txt

 - State Diagrams: there are two UML state diagrams, one for the scheduler and another for the elevator.

 Instructions:
 The program's usage is fairly straightforward, however, requires the use of the Eclipse IDE.
+Note, the input file takes the following form and is tab delimited:
+<Time Stamp>	<floor number>	<direction>	<destination floor>	<number of occurrence befor fault>		<fault type>
 Simply unzip the source file, open the project in Eclipse, then run the three classes in the following order:
 1. Scheduler
 2. Floor